Curious QNEIs from QNEC: New Bounds on Null Energy in Quantum Field Theory: Discussion

 In higher dimensions, the QNEIs are of the form \beq

 \eeq where $\mc M$ is defined in \eqref{eq:Mdef}.
-As for $d=2$, this inequality is state-independent, and the integral over $\langle T_{vv} \rangle$ is localised (in the $(u,v)$ plane).
-Unlike for $d=2$, we have to integrate $\langle T_{vv} \rangle$ over the second null direction $u$ to get a non-trivial bound and over the transverse directions $y_\perp$ to get a universal result.
-Additionally this bound depends on a second function, $\epsilon_u$, which parametrises how close we take our strip regions to being null in an intermediate step of the derivation (see Sec.~\eqref{sec:InteractionDSNEC}), and we have to work perturbatively in this function, to make use of the universal form of $\Delta K$ for null strips.
+As for $d=2$, this inequality is state-independent, \footnote{ To be precise, we have only shown state-independence for powers of $\epsilon_u$ between $\epsilon_u^{-\frac{d-2}{2}}$ and $\epsilon_u^0$.
+We expect that the subleading, positive-power orders in $\epsilon_u$ in the bound~\eqref{eq:higher_dim_QNEI} are not state-independent, that they depend on the expectation values of the single and multi-copy operators with twist $\tau>d-2$ (greater than that of the single-copy stress tensor) that appear in the twist-twist OPE~\eqref{eq:DDnulllimit}.} and the integral over $\langle T_{vv} \rangle$ is localised (in the $(u,v)$ plane).
+Unlike for $d=2$, we integrate $\langle T_{vv} \rangle$ over the transverse directions $y_\perp$.
+Additionally, this bound depends on a second function, $\epsilon_u$, which parametrises how close we take our strip regions to being null in an intermediate step of the derivation (see Sec.~\eqref{sec:InteractionDSNEC}), and we have to work perturbatively in this function, to make use of the universal form of $\Delta K$ for null strips.
 To our knowledge, these are the first QEIs, integrated over a finite null region, proven for higher-dimensional interacting QFTs.